TLC1301-1020/COMP3004-Team-Project/README.md

 - Revise sequence diagrams

 Isaac:
+- Some general planning
 - Neuraset Session code
 - Neuraset Logs and display logs code
-- Some battery code
+- Parts in battery
 - Some UI code
-- Some general planning
+- Headset, EEG, EEGArray

 Yanwei:
+- Base Class diagram
+- Some UI code
+- Some battery code
+- Functions in mainOperation
+- Functions in mainwindow
+- Functions in menu
+- Some EEG code
+- Timer code
-- TODO
+- Time and Date

 ## Files Included in this project
 Header files:
 - Battery.h